 4. Official Graduate Record Examination (GRE) General Test Scores

-The INI is not accepting GRE General Test scores for Fall 2023 application cycle.
+The INI is not accepting GRE General Test scores for spring 2024 application cycle.

 Please note: students will not have the option to upload scores to their application; should scores be received, they will not be included in the application review.

 5. Proof of English Proficiency (if applicable)